fleio/fleio-whmcs/README.md

 Instead you should use the Fleio billing system to calculate usage for clients and to require them to pay invoices or add credit.
 To achieve this, you can set the product as free or set a one time payment requirement in WHMCS.

+It's really important to remember that when/if a WHMCS customer's currency is changed, the same operation needs to be done in Fleio and all Fleio client's services should be checked to have prices in the new currency set for the WHMCS client.

 License information
 ===================